strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

     * 300: Substance use disorders (ATAPS)
     * 400: Psychotic disorders (ATAPS)

-    will only be allowed where data has been migrated from ATAPS.
-The above responses will only be allowed under the following conditions:
+    must only used where data has been migrated from ATAPS.
+The above responses must only be used under the following conditions:

     * The :ref:`dfn-referral_date` was before 1 July 2017
     * The :ref:`dfn-episode_tags` field must contain the ``!ATAPS`` flag
-  * The ``!ATAPS`` tag can only be included in the :ref:`dfn-episode_tags` field where the :ref:`dfn-referral_date` was before 1 July 2017
+  * The ``!ATAPS`` tag must only be included in the :ref:`dfn-episode_tags` field where the :ref:`dfn-referral_date` was before 1 July 2017

 .. _service-contact-current-validations: